vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 Connections to all the END HOSTS = EDGE

-Connection from SW4 to HUB = SHARED
+Connection from SW4 to Hub = SHARED

-Connections from SW2 to HUB = SHARED
+Connections from SW2 to Hub = SHARED

 ANSWER